 There may be other causes not listed here.

-Call your health care provider if your stools are not the normal brown color for several days.
+Contact your health care provider if your stools are not the normal brown color for several days.

 The provider will perform a physical exam.
 They will ask questions about your medical history and symptoms.
 Questions may include: